1-888-746-8388

 The drive from Monument Valley and Antelope Canyon takes about 2 hours and covers roughly 115 miles (185 km).

 These locations are not right next to each other, but they're not too far apart either.
-If you're staying in a town nearby to one or the other, such as Page or Kayenta (doing both in a day is much more doable.
+If you're staying in a town near one or the other, such as Page or Kayenta. doing both in a day is much more doable.

 However, if you're staying in Las Vegas or any other place far from these attractions, you'll have to endure a fair amount of driving.
 And let's face it, driving long distances can be tiring, leaving you with less energy to fully enjoy the wonders that await you.